Silk Road Ensemble members at Orchard Gardens K-8 Pilot School in December 2012

 Silk Road Connect Outreach

-To share the impact of Silk Road Connect more broadly, the Silk Road Project is conducting an outreach program during the 2012-2013 school year at Orchard Gardens K-8 Pilot School in Roxbury, Massachusetts.
+To share the impact of Silk Road Connect more broadly, the Silk Road Project has conducted an outreach program during the 2012-2013 school year at Orchard Gardens K-8 Pilot School in Roxbury, Massachusetts.
 The Silk Road Connect Outreach program at Orchard Gardens is designed to extend the school's arts-rich culture by providing support for arts-integrated work in the classrooms.

 Our work with Orchard Gardens began on December 6, 2012, with a visit by Yo-Yo Ma, former New York City Ballet star Damian Woetzel, and nine professional musicians from the Silk Road Ensemble.
 This visit took place as part of the Turnaround Arts initiative of the President's Committee on the Arts and the Humanities.